Skip to content

 Hands-on experience during a professional practice year

-Learn from experienced academics who have years of industry experience
+Learn from academics with years of industry experience

 Accounting at Lincoln is ranked in the top 20 in the UK for academic support*